brendanjohnw/Customer-Footfall-Count/README.md

 in your shell.

-## Installing YoloV4 weights
+## Installation
+1. clone github repository
+2. Install dependencies with pip install -r requirements.txt
+3. open ObjTrack.py and change the path to your video

-To install Yolov4.weights, copy and paste the following into the command line:
+4. To install Yolov4.weights, copy and paste the following into the command line:

 !wget https://github.com/AlexeyAB/darknet/releases/download/darknet_yolo_v3_optimal/yolov4.weights

+5. Run ObjTrack.py.

 # References